 Now is the time to protect yourself financially

-As we approach the end of our second week of enforced social distancing, the impact on how we live life and – crucially – how we manage our personal finances has been radically altered.
+As we approach the end of enforced social distancing, the impact on how we live life and – crucially – how we manage our personal finances has been radically altered.

 The government’s fiscal response to the current crisis has been focused predominantly on protecting the incomes and revenues of businesses and, consequently, individuals.
 The clear message has been that this situation and the economic fallout it is causing might continue for some time.